-There are several ways to turn student scores into letter grades.
+There are several ways to turn student scores into letter grades in Excel.
 I recently came across a nested IF formula that did the trick, but it seemed rather complicated.

 A better solution would be to use a VLOOKUP formula with a Grade Lookup Table, but then it occurred to me that the VLOOKUP formula could stand alone by using an Array Constant.